-However, progesterone’s biggest functions is its ability to balance the effects of estrogen.
+However, progesterone’s most vital role is its ability to balance estrogen levels.
 Estrogen is a helpful hormone, but when it doesn’t have someone to calm it down, it will go on a rampage in your body and cause many discomforts.
 Estrogen level also changes throughout life so it needs progesterone by its side all the time.

 Women produce lesser amounts of testosterone than men, and while your body needs more estrogen than this male hormone, it is still pretty useful in your body.
 Testosterone is needed for stronger bones, better sex drive and toner muscles.
-This male hormone also keeps your mood at bay, maintains brain functions and regulates the absorption of fats in the body.
+This male hormone also keeps your mood at bay, maintains brain functions, and regulates fats’ absorption in the body.

 Want to know more about other hormones and their functions?
 Here’s a complete list from BBC!
 These hormones work for us and not against us.
 So why do they cause symptoms, especially during menopause?Boost your energy, up your mood and feel great by healing your #hormones!
 Click To Tweet